Reading (RDG) - Graduate Courses

 Emergent Literacy

 This course focuses on the developmental process of literacy acquisition from pre-kindergarten through grade three with implications through grade 12.
-Students will gain an understanding and competency in the fundamentals of the components of emergent literacy, including: phonemic awareness, phonics, alphabetic principle, vocabulary, comprehension and fluency development.
-Complexities of early reading difficulties will also be explored.
-Emphasis will be given to learning to teach through the components of a balanced literacy approach with attention given to designing and managing learning environments, appropriate book selection and language development.
-This includes selecting, administering, and interpreting appropriate assessments, incorporating instructional strategies for diverse learners, and differentiating instruction to support inclusive practices.
+Students gain an understanding and competency in the fundamentals of the components of emergent literacy including phonemic awareness, phonics, alphabetic principle, vocabulary, comprehension, and fluency development.
+Complexities of early reading difficulties are also explored.
+Emphasis is given to designing and managing learning environments, appropriate book selection, and language development.
+This includes selecting, administering, and interpreting appropriate assessments; incorporating instructional strategies for diverse learners; and differentiating instruction to support inclusive practices.
 Prerequisite: admission to a graduate Reading Program.
 Offered Fall, Spring, Summer.

 RDG 711 Cr.3